trschwab/daily_code/readme.txt

-A program a day keeps the production test team bug tickets away
+A program a day keeps the production bugs away